 First: its History.
 Around 1850, missionaries from the Missions Etrangères de Paris were sent to Forbidden Tibet.
 They encountered closed frontiers and violent buddhist lamas protecting their precious « kingdom ».
 They decided to settle down a bit before, in this dangerous valley full of brigands and outlaws.
 They evangelized many villages and built a few chapels and churches.
 The biggest one was Cizhong’s.
 Later joined by swiss missionaries who taught them their knowledge of farming on mountainous land, they developed the area and particularly their wineries!
 Tracked by chinese government, eight of them were murdered during their stay, by jealous lamas or brigands.
 During the cultural revolution, the last priests were banned from China definitely, but the population has kept its faith until today and still cultivate grapes!

-Second: Alexis and Yves.
-Respectively french and swiss, they just started a new ambitious wine project.
+Second: Two french are apparently making wine around here, they just started a new ambitious wine project.
 They are hoping to make the best wine of Asia, a « grand cru » that will be classified amongst the best bottles of the world.
-Yves is a very talented oenologist, but even so this project is quite challenging: they are starting from nothing!
+One is a very talented oenologist and wine maker, but even so this project is quite challenging: they are starting from nothing!
 They have no machines or any of the modern technology to help them.
 Everything is hand made!
 We would love to meet them, but we have a wee problem… We don’t know exactly where to find them!

 The first thing we do when we get to Cizhong is to go to the church.
 We hope that the priest will be able to tell us where to find our two men.
 The church is wonderful.
 But unfortunately, the Chinese priest is not as nice.
 Brand new smartphone in hand and wearing a shiny gold Rolex watch, he gives us the less sympathetic welcoming we ever get in China!
 He doesn’t like french people at all, refuses to give us any information and finally throws us outside without explanation.
 Rude!
 If he has a reason to be so hateful, we will never know it.